 Nerve damage from neurodegenerative disease and spinal cord injury has largely been considered irreversible.
 However, researchers have made significant progress in synthesizing rare enzymes that promote regeneration and growth of injured nerve cells.
 Neurotrophins are proteins that promote the development of neurons.
 It is a sequence of small molecular chains that possesses potent neurotrophic properties.
 Although these neurotrophins have some of the shortcomings of protein-based agents, researchers are pursuing this as a possible avenue for nerve regeneration.

 10. Brain Signals to Audible Speech

-Scientists are working on creating a device that can translate brain signal to audible speech using voice synthesizer.
-This would serve as an incredible tool in communicating with individuals paralyzed with disease or traumatic injuries.
-Furthermore, scientists have found that they can use these device on epileptic patients to isolate the source of their seizures.
+Scientists are working on creating a device that can translate brain signals to audible speech using a voice synthesizer.
+This would serve as an incredible tool in communicating with individuals paralyzed with the disease or traumatic injuries.
+Furthermore, scientists have found that they can use these devices on epileptic patients to isolate the source of their seizures.